-Two-phase orthodontic treatment is a specialized process that combines teeth straightening and physical, facial changes.
-Two-phase treatment maximizes the opportunity to accomplish a healthy, functional, and aesthetically pleasing smile that will remain stable throughout your child’s life.
+Two-phase orthodontic treatment is a specialized process that combines teeth straightening as well as physical, facial changes.
+Two-phase treatments maximize the opportunity to accomplish a healthy, functional, and aesthetically pleasing smile that will remain stable throughout your child’s life.

 If completed early enough, two-phase treatment can avoid the need for more invasive treatment later in life.
-Early treatment may prevent the removal of permanent teeth later in life, or the need for surgical procedures to realign the jaws.
+Early treatment may prevent the removal of permanent teeth too, and the need for surgical procedures to realign the jaws.

 Phase-one treatment helps the jaw develop in a way that accommodates all of their permanent teeth and their upper and lower jaws.
 Children as young as six can exhibit early signs of jaw problems as they grow and develop.
 An upper jaw that grows too quickly or narrowly can be spotted at an early age, so proper orthodontics can intervene.
 Children over the age of six that exhibit this jaw discrepancy are candidates for early orthodontic treatment.
 Children around the age of eight with crowded front teeth can also benefit from early treatment.

 Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records consist of models of the teeth, X-rays, and photographs.
 During your child’s initial consultation, Dr. Lewis will take records to determine if early treatment is necessary.

 During the resting period, the remaining permanent teeth are left alone to erupt.
 A successful first phase will have created sufficient room for permanent teeth to find an eruption path.
 It is best to allow the existing permanent teeth some freedom of movement; otherwise, they may become impacted or severely displaced.